The number one challenge of any entrepreneur is getting customers.

 There’s a better way.

-And if you are diligent in implementing this lead generation strategy, over time, instead of chasing after your customers, your ideal customers will flock to you.
+And if you are diligent in implementing this strategy, over time, instead of chasing after your customers, your ideal customers will flock to you.
 They’ll come to you and say “I want to work with you,” or “I want to buy from you.”

 Sounds good right?